Meridanus/BlockGame_Chime_ResurcePack/README.md

 Download:
 https://www.curseforge.com/minecraft/texture-packs/blockgame-textures-chime

+Special thanks to

+Shaye for the Pack Icon
-Special thanks to DragonSlayrOfficial for some of her textures!
+DragonSlayrOfficial for some of her textures!

 Known missing Items/Armor: